silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/01_getting_started/03_building_the_schema.md

 See [Tips and Tricks: Schema Introspection](tips_and_tricks#schema-introspection) to find out how to generate these files for your own schema.

-[alert]
+> [!CAUTION]
-While it is safe for you to view these files, you should not manually alter them.
-If you need to make a change to your GraphQL schema, you should [update the schema definition](configuring_your_schema) and rebuild your schema.
+> While it is safe for you to view these files, you should not manually alter them.
+If you need to make a change
-[/alert]
+> to your GraphQL schema, you should [update the schema definition](configuring_your_schema) and rebuild your schema.

 ### Further reading